jarvisar/senior-design/README.md

  * Discovery year refers to the year the exoplanet was first found
  * Discovery facility refers to the facility or observatory that first discovered the exoplanet

-Selecting the checkbox next to the help button will display additional inputs:
+Selecting the checkbox next to the clear button will display additional inputs:

   * Min Mass and Max Mass refer to the minimum and maximum allowed planet mass in units of Earth's mass (EM)
   * Min Radius and Max Radius refer to the minimum and maximum allowed planet radius in units of Earth's Radius (ER)